-Originally conceived as the village schoolhouse back in the 1930s, the traditional house, with alpine curb appeal of larch shingles, gabled rooftop and green shutters frame the lattice windows, has been lovingly converted into a small design hotel.
-Today Alpenloge holds a style vigil over lush pastures, wild meadows and alpine eye candy of Allgäu across the four compass points in each direction.
+Originally conceived as the village schoolhouse back in the 1930s, the traditional house, with Alpine curb appeal of larch shingles, gabled rooftop and green shutters framing the lattice windows, has been lovingly converted into a small design hotel.
+Today Alpenloge holds a style vigil over lush pastures, wild meadows and Alpine eye candy of Allgäu across the four compass points in each direction.

 Earthed tones inspired by the doorstep nature form the interior basecamp of the Alpenloge in a camouflage of inked botanical prints, fauna across vast wallpapers and licks of Little Green paint keep the mood sober and subtle.
 Timber-plank flooring, bold Space Copenhagen furniture, oversized forest-green velvet sofas, raw linens, 1931 Moser chairs and metallic-glowing Angelpoise lamps cast the places of conversation.